Au pair vs nanny? What’s the difference?

 7. It’s A Different Kind Of Relationship

-You’ll have a different relationship with your au pair than your nanny.
+You’ll have a different relationship with an au pair vs a nanny.

-Au pairs are more like friends or roommates who live with you, whereas nannies are more like employees who show up for work every day.
+Au pairs are more like friends or roommates who live with you and provide childcare, but nannies are more like employees who show up for work every day.

 Now, that isn’t to say that over time, you might become friends with your nanny!